TyrellD1/Web3-Project/README.md

 styled-jsx Syntax Highlighting
 https://marketplace.visualstudio.com/items?itemName=Divlo.vscode-styled-jsx-syntax

-We also take advantage of code snippets to speed up dev and eliminate boilerplate in our normal workflow - you can download that here:

 ## Code Snippets

 Code Snippets are very powerful in eliminating boilerplate and speeding up your workflows.
-I've put together a set of snippets I used with this workflow specifically that help me immensely.
+I've put together a set of snippets I've used with this workflow specifically that help me immensely.

 They are in a JSON document and are meant to be used with VS Code.